Gyakobo/BNF-Recursive-Descent/README.md

 1. *parse_operand*: This function would simply check if the current character is a digit and return it as an operand.

 By following these steps, a recursive descent parser can build a tree structure that represents the syntactic structure of the input string.
-This tree can then be used to evaluate the expression, generate ocde, or perform other tasks.
+This tree can then be used to evaluate the expression, generate code, or perform other tasks.

 Recursive descent parsing is straightforward to implement and understand, making it a good choice for simple grammars.
 However, it may not be efficient for more complex grammars due to its potential for exponential time complexity in certain cases.